davisjoseph6/learn_C/README.md

 - Mathematical logic

 ### Projects part 3.
+1. Implementation of SQL in C.
+2. x-86-64 language implementation (front-end) which also includes a standalone compiler, in C programming language.
+3. An Ada language implementation (front-end) which also includes a standalone transpiler, in C.
-1. Machine Learning and AI: A Probably approximately correct (PAC) learning project.
+4. Machine Learning and AI: A Probably approximately correct (PAC) learning project.
-2. A C++ language implementation (front-ends) in C with standalone interpreter (with bytecodes) and Virtual Machine, in C.
+5. A C++ language implementation (front-ends) in C with standalone interpreter (with bytecodes) and Virtual Machine, in C.
-3. A Python and CPython language implementations (front-ends) in C with standalone interpreter (with bytecodes) and Virtual Machine, in C.
+6. A Python and CPython language implementations (front-ends) in C with standalone interpreter (with bytecodes) and Virtual Machine, in C.

 ### Artificial Intelligence and Machine Learning (AI and ML) part 1:
 - Probably approximately correct (PAC) Learning